Manor High School, Oadby: Campus

 The school is situated on a campus shared with the neighbouring Brookside Primary School in the north-east of the borough of Oadby along with Pebbles Nursery.

 Curriculum

 The school was one of only four of its kind in England in providing education for students aged 10 to 14.
 It was part of the system introduced in Leicestershire to provide for the introduction of comprehensive secondary education in the 1970s.
 Students transferred from primary schools at the age of 10, and sat National Curriculum Tests in the core subjects of English, Mathematics and Science after eight months at the school.

-The school is now a secondary school and provides education for students aged 11 to 16 (school years 7 to 11).